material-components/material-components-web/packages/mdc-menu/README.md

 --- | ---
 `handleKeydown(evt: Event) => void` | Event handler for the `keydown` events within the menu.
 `handleItemAction(listItem: Element) => void` | Event handler for list's action event.
+`handleMenuSurfaceOpened() => void` | Event handler for menu surface's opened event.
+`setFocusItemIndex(index: number) => void` | Sets the index of the menu item that will be focused every time the menu opens.
+Pass numbers.FOCUS_ROOT_INDEX to indicate that the root menu element, rather than a specific list item, should receive focus when the menu opens (this is the default behavior).

 ### Events